work12345678ani/capstone-demo/README.md

 ## Usage
 After starting the server, navigate to `http://localhost:8001`
+0. Register an account if you do not have one.
 1. Enter the interviewee's name
 2. Specify the interview topic
 3. Validate the person's identity